Devansh2005/Text-Editor/README.md

 # DESCRIPTION

-It is a tkinter ,Python project (A simple Text Editor) open for contribution and beginner friendly. you can start your open-source from this Text-Editor.
+It is a tkinter, Python project (A simple Text Editor) open for contribution and beginner friendly.
+You can start your open-source from this Text-Editor.

 =======================================================================

 # Features !

-- Various themes available.
+- Various themes are available.
 - All required font styles and colours.

 - Text to speech